 The email will tell you a comment has been left against the pharmacy’s profile and provide a link to that comment on NHS Choices.
 It will also provide a link to the system, called ‘organisation response’, where you can write your reply.

 You will need to login to the organisation response system using your email address and password.
 These details will have been provided to you by email when your comment administrator account was activated.
-You can change your password on the NHS Choices Website.

 Once you are logged in to ‘organisation response’, you will see all of the comments that have been made about your pharmacy.
 Each comment will have a link to ‘Enter a response’.